Experience the Dandenongs

 Kokoda Track Memorial Walk is an renowned trail in Dandenong Ranges National Park’s lush rainforest, located on traditional Wurundjeri territory and featuring a steep climb with plaques in tribute to Australian soldiers who served along the original Kokoda Track in Papua New Guinea during World War II.
 Additionally, this walk reveals native bushland and rainforest features with wildlife such as lyrebirds and kookaburras among many other birds.

-READ The Best Bed and Breakfast in the Dandenongs
+READ Yoga and Wellness Retreats in the Dandenongs

 This hike offers an enjoyable and relatively straightforward path through the lush forests of Dandenong Ranges.
 It provides stunning vistas perfect for nature enthusiasts, families, or anyone seeking an exciting visual journey.